Directions for Giving Notice of Hearing

 - Check the copy of your petition to determine who the interested persons are.

-- Send a completed Notice of Hearing along with a copy of the petition to each and every interested persons.
+- Send a completed Notice of Hearing with zoom instructions along with a copy of the petition to each and every interested person.

 - If you give notice by personal delivery, you have to give it to the interested person at least 7 days before the hearing.